Last updated 12 November 2024

 Consequences

-Ringed seals can be particularly vulnerable to contaminants when they lose weight during molting.
+Ringed seals are particularly vulnerable to fat soluble contaminants when they lose weight during molting.
 Periods of reductions in body fat allow pollutants stored in their blubber to be released into the blood.
 Contaminants are then available and taken up in important organs such as the liver and brain.

 About the monitoring